Holy Stealth Wealth Part II: Developing an Investor Policy Statement

 The Donor Advised Fund

 Regular readers know that I am a big fan of the donor advised fund (DAF).
-I give to ours regularly and plan to have mine funded to the tune of $250,000 or about 10% of our nest egg prior to retiring.
+I give to ours regularly and have mine funded to the tune of $250,000 or about 10% of the nest egg I wanted to feel comfortably financially independent.

 I mentioned the benefit of establishing one for Dr. SW as a way to make some capital gains disappear on his “winners” while allowing him to take some losses when he sells “losers” and liquidates his taxable account.

 In the high-income tax bracket where he and his family live, every deduction counts.
 He’ll get the deduction for the full value of the appreciated assets he donates to the DAF he establishes, and will also be deducting the value of his losses when parts with stocks in the red.